edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **PRESERVE ROWS** - No special action is taken at the ends of transactions for temporary tables.
 This is the default behavior.

 **DELETE ROWS** - All rows in the temporary table will be deleted at the end of each transaction block.
-Essentially, Cloudberry Database performs an automatic [TRUNCATE](/docs/sql-stmts/truncate.md) at each commit.
+Essentially, Apache Cloudberry performs an automatic [TRUNCATE](/docs/sql-stmts/truncate.md) at each commit.
 When used on a partitioned table, this operation is not cascaded to its partitions.

 **DROP** - The temporary table will be dropped at the end of the current transaction block.
 When used on a partitioned table, this action drops its partitions and when used on tables with inheritance children, it drops the dependent children.